DrLex0/quake-frogbots/waypoint/README.md

 As you can see, pretty complicated, but having bots open these doors and obtain the precious item behind it, makes them more realistic and challenging.
 Look at `hohoho2` for a full example of all the above.

 (Nerdy detail: the lower the zone number you use for the thing behind the door (ideally 1), the more efficient the program will run.
 But unless you want to run the bots on an ancient machine, this doesn't matter at all of course.)

+(It should be possible to simplify this whole system because it is overly complicated and needlessly constrained.
+The bot should simply shoot at doors (or secret switches that open doors) whenever it wants to go through them while the door is closed.
+There is no need to tie this to specific items or zones.)

 ### Become a Frogbot